MorphOS: Features

-Ambient is localised for various languages and while it is an intrinsic part of MorphOS, it is also available separately.
+Ambient is localised for various languages; while it is an intrinsic part of MorphOS, it is also available separately.
 There are various visual effects in Ambient that take advantage of hardware accelerated visual effects within MorphOS.

 Desktop icons

 The native icon format in Ambient is PNG, but there is built-in support for other Amiga icon formats.
 Ambient introduced a special icon format called DataType Icons where the icon is simply any image file renamed to include the .info extension.
 Those icons are read using the Amiga DataType system.